jvalentino/sys-kilo-doc-aggregator/README.md

-# System Kilo Doc Rest
+# System Kilo Doc Aggregator

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-kilo project as they relate to documents.
+This application serves as a means of listening for events as they related to the document domain, and turning those events into a Cassandra based model as  part of the overall https://github.com/jvalentino/sys-kilo project as they relate to documents.
 For system level details, please see that location.

 Prerequisites